 In the 20th century you could make an aircraft model from paper or plastic.
-At the beginning of the 21st century the time has come for yet another variation of this hobby: computer models.
-This new branch of scale modeling was born quietly.
-Few people could spend several thousand dollars of their private money to buy a complete 3D design environment just for an amusement.
-Twelve years ago the only alternative was the use of an "inappropriate" software - nothing to boast about...
-So the first enthusiasts were sitting at their monitors and creating models, learning from their own mistakes.
+In the 21st century the time has come for yet another variation of this hobby: computer models.
+The birth of this new branch of scale modeling was unnoticed.
+Few people could spend several thousand dollars of their private money buying a complete 3D design environment just for amusement.
+In the first years of this century the only alternative was the use of an "inappropriate" software - nothing to boast about...
+So the first enthusiasts were quietly sitting at their monitors and creating models, learning from their own mistakes.

 The times are changing, and now all the necessary software is available for free (it is GPL-licensed).
 So if you bought your computer less than 6 years ago, you have everything you need to get started!
 This book provides the essential know-how.
-I will show you step by step, how to make such models as the one shown on this cover.
+I will show you step by step, how to make such models as the P-40 shown on this cover.